Pinyin Zhou logo Pinyin Joe's

 Custom Search

-in Pinyin input, Pinyin macros, Windows/Linux applications and HTML
+in Pinyin input, Pinyin macros, Windows/Linux applications & HTML

-How do I enter the letter "ü" ("u" with an umlaut, the two dots above the letter)?
+How do I type the letter "ü" ("u" with an umlaut, the two dots above the letter)?

 Chinese Pinyin input or macro:

-When using a Pinyin input method or my Pinyin macros for Word and Excel, type the letter "v" to get "u" with an umlaut:
+When using a Pinyin input method (or my Pinyin macros for Word and Excel) in Windows, Mac, Linux, or almost any other operating system, if you don't have u-with-diaeresis on your keyboard, then type the letter "v" like this:

 Type a "v" for u-with-an-umlaut